kjlubick/address-book-exercise/README.md

 - Expand on the flexibility of the people data and how its rendered to the user (be creative!)

 ### Additional Notes
-- If you have any questions then [open an issue](https://github.com/ericlifka/address-book-exercise/issues)
+- If you have any questions then [open an issue](https://github.com/michaelmcauley/address-book-exercise/issues)
-- This version of the exercise is meant to be done with Ember.js, for a more open ended one see [here](https://github.com/philidem/address-book-exercise)
+- This version of the exercise is meant to be done with AngularJS, for a more open ended one see [here](https://github.com/philidem/address-book-exercise)
 - Feel free to add any libraries to the client or server apps that you'd like to utilize.
 - Feel free to modify `data/people.json` with any changes that you see fit.
 - Feel free to add additional routes to the express app by modifying `api/app.js`